- Home >

 - Ian Newman

 Ian Newman is a scholar of British and Irish literature of the eighteenth and nineteenth centuries.
-He holds a B.A. from Cambridge University and a Ph.D. from UCLA.
+He holds a B.A. from the University of Cambridge and a Ph.D. from UCLA.
 His research focuses on literature, balladry, politics and urban space.
-In addition to published articles and essays on the politics and literature of the eighteenth and nineteenth centuries, he is also completing a book on Romantic-period taverns, and is the co-editor of a collection of essays on the theatre impresario, popular song writer and author, Charles Dibdin.
-He is the author of the online project www.1790salehouse.com.
-Professor Newman has also been a visiting scholar in the music department at King’s College London.
+In addition to published articles and essays on the politics and literature of the eighteenth and nineteenth centuries, he is the author of the book The Romantic Tavern: Literature and Conviviality in the Age of Revolution (forthcoming from Cambridge University Press) and is the co-editor of Charles Dibdin & Late Georgian Culture (Oxford University Press, 2018).
+He also is the author of the online project www.1790salehouse.com, and is a founding editor of the Keats Letters Project.

 Office: Decio 212